Rachel Homan, Kevin Koe to represent Canada in curling at 2018 Olympics

 A semifinal loss at the 2013 Olympic Trials left the members of Team Homan crushed.
 It may have been the best thing that ever happened to them.

-Homan and her teammates made some changes for this quadrennial.
+Skip Rachel Homan and her teammates made some changes for this quadrennial.
 Their efforts paid off Sunday when they booked their Olympic ticket with a 6-5 win over Chelsea Carey in the final of the Tim Hortons Roar of the Rings.

 "You really have to lose before you win because you sometimes don't know how to win," said former Team Homan coach Earle Morris.